Cabillic/Lough-Sheelin-Boat-tour/README.md

 - [Wikimedia.org](https://commons.wikimedia.org/wiki/File:Lough_Sheelin_map.JPG) Map of Lough Sheelin and picture of Loughcrew cairn taken from wikimedia,

+- [Wikipedia.org](https://en.wikipedia.org/wiki/Main_Page) for the descriptions of the pictures

-- The Love Running project for the Header nav and footer
+- The Love Running project for the Header Nav and Footer

 - The coders coffee house code for the googlemap link